 TOOTH RECONTOURING

-Recontouring a tooth is a safe and inexpensive way of reshaping irregular teeth.
+Tooth Recontouring or Odontoplasty is a safe and inexpensive way of reshaping irregular teeth.
+Recontouring a tooth is a permanent way to change a tooth's shape and appearance.
 Both the look and feel of individual teeth, and the appearance of your whole smile can be dramatically improved with this simple technique.
-Tooth recontouring is also known as enamel recontouring because the procedure is restricted to the enamel layer of the tooth.
-Recontouring is a viable treatment option where there is a reasonable thickness of tooth enamel available to be removed.
-When undertaken judiciously, this procedure will not compromise the health of your teeth.
+Tooth recontouring is also known as enamel reduction, because the procedure is restricted to the enamel layer of the tooth.

 • feel rough,